Get insider access

 Remote App LG ThinQ

-The TV uses the same Magic Remote as the LG C1 OLED and LG C2 OLED.
+The TV uses the same Magic Remote as the LG C1 OLED and the LG C2 OLED.
 You can use it as a pointer if you prefer to navigate menus that way instead of using the buttons.
 There are also microphones on the TV, allowing for hands-free voice control.
-Voice control on the LG C3 isn't as good as on the LG C2 OLED; you can't ask it to change the backlight, change inputs, or ask basic questions like the weather in your current area.
+Voice control on the LG C3 OLED isn't as good as on the LG C2 OLED; you can't ask it to change the backlight, change inputs, or ask basic questions like the weather in your current area.
 Luckily you can still ask to open apps and search within apps.

 Smart Features